-The CALDB gain files format has been substantially modified in the current release to allow for the energy correction for charge trap losses.
-The traps are identified in the gain files by their locations in detector coordinates (RAWX, RAWY), their extensions in pixels (YEXTENT) and their depths in eV (OFFSET) measured at the incident photons reference energy of 1.856 keV (the observed Cas A Silicon K $\alpha$ energy).
-The trap depths energy dependence is modelled with a broken power law, with a break at 1.856 keV.
+The CALDB gain files format has been substantially modified in the previous release to allow for the energy correction for charge trap losses.
+The traps are identified in the gain files by their locations in detector coordinates (RAWX, RAWY), their extensions in pixels (YEXTENT) and their depths in eV (OFFSET) measured at the incident photons reference energy of 1.856 keV (the observed Cas A Silicon K α energy).